Man pleads guilty in David Kuka case

-Four years after the execution-style killing of a father-of-four, the last man accused of his murder can now be revealed.

-Interim name suppression for Maru Wright lapsed today, when the case was heard in the High Court at Tauranga.
+One man charged in relation to the execution-style killing of a father-of-four David Kuka has pleaded guilty to a charge of murder.

+Dane Mark Pukepuke, who was charged in September, appeared in the dock at the High Court in Tauranga today, where he pleaded guilty.
+Shortly afterwards, he called out "love you" to his co-accused on the television screen.

-Wright is one of four men accused of murdering David Kuka in a case believed to be one of mistaken identity.
+Pukepuke is one of four men accused of murdering Kuka in a case believed to be one of mistaken identity.

-In court today, his defence counsel Craig Tuck entered a plea of not guilty.

 AdvertisementAdvertise with NZME.